Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

 #import "../../templates/utils.typ": *
 #lsp_placate()

-#subsubsection("UI Tests")
+#subsubsection("ReSet Test")
+#test("Search bar and Sidebar",
-#test("Search bar", "User can filter settings by typing in the search bar.")
+  "User can filter settings by typing in the search bar.
+Clicking on a settings will open the corresponding settings box and reset the sidebar.", )
 #test(
+  "Dynamic window",
-  "Dynamic window", "Multiple settings can be opened at the same time and each setting box will reflow based on how much space is available.", )
+  "Multiple settings can be opened at the same time and each setting box will reflow based on how much space is available.", )
 #test(
-  "Intuitive UI", "The UI is structured in a logical way, so that the user can easily find the setting they are looking for.
-Settings that belong together are grouped together.", )
+  "WiFi",
+  "Users can connect and disconnect from a WiFi network.
+They should also be able to change the password for an existing WiFi network and remove it.", )
 #test(
-  "Closing window", "User can close setting by clicking the X on the top right corner", )
-#test("Error handling", "Errors are shown to the user")
+  "Bluetooth",
+  "Users can connect and disconnect Bluetooth devices.", )
 #test(
-  "Theme", "The theme of ReSet is changed correctly when changing the system theme and looks consistent", )
+  "Volume of Audio devices",
+  "Users can change the volume of their input and output devices.", )
 #test(
-  "Readability", "Font and font size should change based on system settings and should be readable for everyone", )
+  "Change default Audio device",
+  "Users can change the default input and output device.", )
 #test(
-  "Navigation", "All buttons are clearly labeled and lead to its intended location", )
-#test("Accessibility", "Screen reader compatible")
-#test("Localisation", "Full support for English and German")
+  "Audio of individual applications",
+  "Users can change the input and output of individual applications.
+They should also be able to mute an audio source.", )
+#test(
+  "Disable Audio devices",
+  "Users can disable input and output devices.",
+)
+#test(
+  "Performance",
+  "Users should not experience and lags or stuttering.", )
+#test(
+  "Intuitive UI",
+  "The UI is structured in a logical way, so that the user can easily find the setting they are looking for.
+Settings that belong together are grouped together.", )
+#test(
+  "Layout",
+  "The layout should be visually appealing and feel organized to the users.", )

 #pagebreak()